-Table 15 Chemical analysis of an unnamed tributary of the Tawhiti Stream at Downer EDI Works Ltd's cleanfill, South Road, Hawera, 13 Feb 2018
+Table 19 Chemical analysis of an unnamed tributary of the Tawhiti Stream at Downer EDI Works Ltd's cleanfill, South Road, Hawera, 14 February 2019

 Parameter Units TWH000498 (100 m downstream of cleanfill)

-Conductivity @ 20 °C mS/m 39.7
+Conductivity @ 25 °C mS/m 64.8

-Unionised ammonia g/m3 0.00005
+Unionised ammonia g/m3 0.00052

-Ammoniacal nitrogen g/m3-N 0.012
+Ammoniacal nitrogen g/m3-N 0.59

-рН рН 6.9
+рН рН 7.3

-Temperature °C 22.5
+Temperature °C 18.0

-There was a slightly elevated conductivity that would most likely have been attributable to the presence of dissolved iron, which often occurs naturally in Taranaki spring water.
+There was an elevated conductivity that would most likely have been attributable to the presence of dissolved iron, which often occurs naturally in Taranaki spring water.
 This site has exhibited elevated conductivity levels since the sampling began and this may either be due to natural high iron levels found in the catchment or the presence of the cleanfill.
 Since the 2013-2014 Annual Report, it has been noted that, if the conductivity at this site continues to increase, water samples may need to be taken downstream of the cleanfill, to be analysed for iron and zinc.
-During the intervening period, the conductivities recorded have fluctuated between 36.0 and 42.3 mS/m, with the conductivity found to be within that range during the year under review.
-Council will continue to monitor the situation and will incorporate this monitoring, if the conductivity is found to be increasing.
+During the intervening period, the conductivities recorded have fluctuated between 39.8 and 46.7 mS/m (results converted to 25 °C).
+During the year under review, the conductivity had increased significantly to 64.8 mS/m.
+Council will continue to monitor the situation and will implement this monitoring in 2020-2021, if the conductivity remains high during the 2019-2020 monitoring period.